Last updated 11/03/2022

-The concept of coding bootcamps has been around for several years now, but many people still may be unaware of exactly what a coding bootcamp is and how these programs can help prepare you to achieve your career goals.
+The concept of coding bootcamps has been around for several years now, but many many may still be unaware of exactly what a coding bootcamp is, and how it can help prepare you for career success.

 Bootcamps are short-term, intensive training programs that provide students with practical and job-ready technical skills.
-While similar to trade schools, bootcamps tend to focus on teaching marketable technology skills that can be used to find gainful employment quickly.
+Similar to the aim of a trade school, bootcamps are usually built around building marketable technology skills that can be leveraged toward a lasting career.

 Today, a variety of learning opportunities in the coding bootcamp space cater to specific areas of interest and are offered in different modalities.
 Bootcamp topics may range from coding languages to web development, system security, and beyond.
 As such, enrolling in a coding bootcamp may be an ideal solution for individuals looking to invest in themselves to leap into a programming or tech-focused career.